tfnix/No-more-/README.md

 $ w3m www.google.com

 ```
-*Your browser is not support anymore.
+*Your browser is not supported anymore.
 To continue...... yada yada yada* <br>

 *uck!!